rishana-kv/12507345_Multi-class-segmentation-of-tree-species/README.md

 ### What I implemented
 I downloaded high‑resolution orthomosaic data from Zenodo(https://zenodo.org/records/15168163) and manually created tree crown polygons for multiple tree species using QGIS (https://qgis.org/project/overview/).
 This required learning QGIS , resolving shapefile issues, and carefully delineating individual tree crowns per species.
 I used the polygons available from the data itself for some spruce trees and drew others myself.

-Total number of tree crowns dilineated:-
+Total number of tree crowns delineated (polygons):
--Beech :81 polygons
+- Beech: 81 polygons
--Pine :138 polygons
+- Pine: 138 polygons
--Birch :2 polygons
+- Birch: 2 polygons
--Spruce :202 polygons
+- Spruce: 202 polygons

 Based on these , I implemented a complete data set pipeline that (see `dataset_pipeline` folder):-
 - Tiles the orthomosaic into fixed-size image patches,